 Gum Disease, officially called periodontal disease, affects the gums and supporting tissues (bone and ligament) of the teeth.
-Unfortunately, since gum disease is generally painless and progressive, many patients who avoid the dentist are not aware of their problem until the teeth become loose and acutely infected, or need removal.
-Gum disease tends to progress faster, or develop regularly in patients who smoke, those with diabetes, or patients undergoing hormonal changes (during pregnancy for example).
+Unfortunately, since gum disease is generally painless and progressive, many of our Perth patients who avoid the dentist are not aware of their problem until the teeth become loose and acutely infected, or need removal.

 If insufficiently treated, Gingivitis and Periodontitis can lead to the supporting bone of the teeth being “eaten away” by the body’s inflammation response.
 This leads to gradual loosening and potential loss of teeth.